Recommended Sites for English Language Learning Resources for Programming within American Spaces

 - English in a Minute Videos – 1-minute downloadable videos explaining American English expressions

-- Everyday Grammar TV – 2-minute downloadable videos explaining grammar used in American English
+- Everyday Grammar TV – 2-minute downloadable videos explaining American-English grammar

 Other Resources

-- Student Led Conversation Club Toolkit (PDF 1.1 MB) – Designed by an American student for American students, this toolkit provides resources and best practices to run student-led conversations in person or virtually with American Spaces audiences.
+- Student Led Conversation Club Toolkit – Designed by an American student for American students, this toolkit provides resources and best practices to run student-led conversations in person or virtually with American Spaces audiences.

 English Language Programming Options in American Spaces